They sell anti-aging cream to women like us.

 The point is that your life is meant to be spent.

 The point is that your life is meant to be used up and every wrinkle means you are wringing out the good of the wonder of this thing called life.

 So let the glossy people take their botox and smooth things over and pretend they aren’t wringing this thing right dry, because the rest of us are going to try and we have no shame.

 The kids are flat-out growing up.
 And speed and time are the addictions of all space outside of heaven and the kids are standing there looking us now in the eye and we are stumbling out of bed and looking in the mirror and wondering if we’ve grown into the lives that we prayed for or have we fallen into something else?

 Is this it?

-Rain just keeps coming across the fields, and the wheat and the azaleas in candlelight and the ache of a thousand popping moments has you leaning in a doorway, waiting for something to finally come and something else to finally ebb away.
+Snow just keeps coming across the fields, and the tulips in candlelight and the ache of a thousand popping moments has you leaning in a doorway, waiting for something to finally come and something else to finally ebb away.

 Sometimes you can want to run away more when you are a supposed-adult than when you are a kid.